jonmost/jonmost.github.io/community/index.md

 ---

 <h1>Digital Service Acquisition Communities</h1>
 As you move through your journey there will be questions, <strong>that is a good thing!</strong> In support of this we have created  <strong>DITAP Chat</strong> to allow discussions amongst <em>anyone</em> interested in Digital Service Acquisitions.
 Coming soon we will also have a DITAP Blog which will allow members of the federal acquisition community to share their experiences.
-In addition, if you wish to note additional groups, please
-<a href="mailto:jmostowski@omb.eop.gov">Contact Us</a>!

 <p>
 <dl>